robert-warneke/github-cards/README.md

 Thank you for your interest in supporting the GitHub Cards project!
 Your support plays a vital role in maintaining and improving the project.
 There are various ways you can contribute:
 1. ⭐ Star the Repository: By starring the GitHub Cards repository on GitHub, you can show your appreciation and help the project reach a wider audience.
 2. 🗨️ Spread the Word: Help spread the word about GitHub Cards.
 Whether it's through social media, developer communities, or sharing with your peers, your advocacy can make a significant impact.

+---

+# 📬 Get in Touch

+If you have questions or ideas concerning GitHub Cards, you're welcome to reach out.
+Here are a few ways you can connect:

+1. GitHub Issues: If you encounter a problem with the GitHub Cards, have a look at existing [issues](https://github.com/robert-warneke/github-cards/issues) or open a new one.
+This is the best place to discuss technical issues or suggest new features.
+2. Email: If you'd prefer to discuss something in private, you can send me an email.
+Please use this sparingly, as it's more efficient for us to have most discussions in the open on GitHub issues. hello@robertwarneke.com